 How Psychological Evaluations Work

 A psychological evaluation involves gathering information about the child’s behavior and abilities, from parent report, observations, and their performance on age-appropriate assessments.
 Though the type of information gathered varies according to the purpose of the evaluation, this typically involves an interview with the parent about the child’s background and functioning, rating scales completed by the parent about their typical behavior at home, a developmental assessment which looks at their receptive and expressive communication, cognitive development, and fine and gross motor skills, and a play-based assessment to evaluate social-communication skills.
 These assessments use books, toys and puzzles to see how the child plays and what they are capable of doing.
-I might do an observation with them at their school or daycare, if it would be helpful for me to see how they interact with other kids.
-By using standardized assessments, I can compare a child’s performance to the way other children the same age typically do to see if there are any areas of concern.
+We might do an observation with them at their school or daycare, if it would be helpful for me to see how they interact with other kids.
+By using standardized assessments, we can compare a child’s performance to the way other children the same age typically to see if there are any areas of concern.

 GET IN TOUCH